httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Transport Ports

-Applications that use HTTP can use the applicable default port (80 for HTTP, 443 for HTTPS), or they can be deployed upon other ports.
+Applications can use the applicable default port (80 for HTTP, 443 for HTTPS), or they can be deployed upon other ports.
 This decision can be made at deployment time, or might be encouraged by the application's specification (e.g., by registering a port for that application).

 If a non-default port is used, it needs to be reflected in the authority of all URLs for that resource; the only mechanism for changing a default port is changing the scheme (see {{scheme}}).